unixorn/sysadmin-reading-list/README.md

 -Patrick McKenzie wrote a great blog post on [salary negotiation](https://www.kalzumeus.com/2012/01/23/salary-negotiation/).
 Salary negotiation is one of the few times in your life where a five minute conversation can earn you (or _cost_ you!) thousands of dollars - be prepared.
 -Patrick also has a good podcast episode on salary negotiation - [Kalzumeus Podcast Episode 12: Salary Negotiation with Josh Doody](https://www.kalzumeus.com/2016/06/03/kalzumeus-podcast-episode-12-salary-negotiation-with-josh-doody/)  (there's a transcript too).
 You have to do it, it affects your life, you should do it well.
--[The Holloway Guide to Equity Compensation](https://www.holloway.com/g/equity-compensation) - Stock options, RSUs, job offers, and taxes — a detailed reference, including hundreds of resources, explained from the ground up.
+- [The Holloway Guide to Equity Compensation](https://www.holloway.com/g/equity-compensation) - Stock options, RSUs, job offers, and taxes — a detailed reference, including hundreds of resources, explained from the ground up.
--[What I Wish I'd Known About Equity Before Joining A Unicorn](https://gist.github.com/yossorion/4965df74fd6da6cdc280ec57e83a202d) - This is an excellent (though USA-centric) summary of how to value stock options and what the tax implications are and how to minimize potential tax.
+- [What I Wish I'd Known About Equity Before Joining A Unicorn](https://gist.github.com/yossorion/4965df74fd6da6cdc280ec57e83a202d) - This is an excellent (though USA-centric) summary of how to value stock options and what the tax implications are and how to minimize potential tax.
 I heartily recommend reading it before you accept any offers involving stock or stock options as part of your compensation.

 ## License